top of page

 The Proavitoi have a living tradition.
 Ceran can understand tradition only as data.

-As for the story’s satirical targets, they are all very near the surface: heroic tedium, extractive commercial civilization, technological-immorality fantasies, modern research’s posture toward traditional knowledge, and Enlightenment epistemology.
+As for the story’s satirical targets, they are all very near the surface: heroic tedium, extractive commercial civilization, technological-immortality fantasies, modern research’s posture toward traditional knowledge, and Enlightenment epistemology.

-I’ll close with something readers seem to overlook: the lines about the odor of sanctity and sadness.
+I’ll close with something that gets overlooked: the lines about the odor of sanctity and sadness.
+This could not be more important for understanding the story.
 Lafferty writes, “They were kind and serene.
 There was an atmosphere about the scene that barely missed being an odor—not unpleasant, sleepy, reminiscent of something, almost sad.”
-This sadness is important for understanding the governing image of the laughing grandmothers in “Nine Hundred Grandmothers,” because it participates in Chesterton’s image of the laughing Christ, and in the Chesterton-Lafferty theology of sacred laughter, perhaps best expressed in Chesterton’s poem “Secrecy.”
+That sadness is crucially significant to the governing image of the laughing grandmothers in “Nine Hundred Grandmothers,” because it belongs to Chesterton’s image of the laughing Christ and to the Chesterton-Lafferty theology of sacred laughter, perhaps best expressed in Chesterton’s poem “Secrecy.”